yeslogic/prince-docs/docs/prince-output.md

 ```

 The default color of the annotation depends on the annotation type:
--   icons and highlights are yellow,
+-   icons for text annotations, and highlights, are yellow,
--   underlines and squiggly underlines are green, and
+-   underlines and squiggly/wavy underlines are green, and
--   strike-outs are red.
+-   strike-outs/line-throughs are red.

 It can however be configured with the property [`-prince-pdf-annotation-color`](css-props.md#prop-prince-pdf-annotation-color).